 Aside from banks, insurers are crucial participants in European capital markets as investors.
-The ongoing implementation of the new Solvency 2 regime should be completed in 2016 as currently planned, to minimise regulatory uncertainty.
+The implementation of the new Solvency 2 regime was completed in early 2016.
 However, this package deters investment by insurers in riskier market segments such as equities, under a framework that is largely inspired by the prudential regulation of banks and does not adequately take into account the longer maturities of insurance liabilities.
 EU legislators should consider rapid review of Solvency 2 in order to achieve a better balance between the need to maintain the long-term solvency of insurers and the concern not to unnecessarily hamper their potential as long-term risk-taking investors in the European economy.
-Also, the EU should consider adjustments to regulations adopted in the heat of the crisis - for example, those on alternative investment funds and on credit rating agencies - in
+Also, the EU should consider adjustments to regulations that were adopted in the heat of the crisis-for example, those on alternative investment funds and on credit rating agencies-in order to take into account the impact of their early implementation on EU capital markets activity.